rahulgopinath/rahulgopinath.github.io/_posts/2019-12-08-python-controlflow.markdown

-This implementation is based on the [fuzzingbook CFG appendix](https://www.fuzzingbook.org/html/ControlFlow.html) However, the fuzzingbook implementation is focused on Python statements as it is used primarily for visualization, while this is based on basic blocks with the intension of using it for code generation.
+This implementation is based on the [fuzzingbook CFG appendix](https://www.fuzzingbook.org/html/ControlFlow.html) However, the fuzzingbook implementation is focused on Python statements as it is used primarily for visualization, while this is based on basic blocks with the intention of using it for code generation.

 Control flow graphs are useful for a variety of tasks.
 They are one of the most frequently used tools for visualization.
-But more imporatntly it is the starting point for further analysis of the program including code generation, optimizations, and other static analysis techniques.
+But more importantly it is the starting point for further analysis of the program including code generation, optimizations, and other static analysis techniques.